D. Phil., Oxford University

 Current Research Projects

-Professor Sancton will be retiring in January 2017.
+Professor Sancton retired in January 2017.
 He does not anticipate beginning major new research projects or accepting new PhD students.

 Refereed Journal Articles